Meteor-Community-Packages/meteor-scss/README.md

 </table>

 Since `meteor 1.4.1+` (`fourseven:scss 3.9.0+`), we do not have prebuild binaries anymore.
 You are required to set up the [required toolchain](https://github.com/nodejs/node-gyp) yourselves.

-**Note that due to a bug in libsass, there is currently no support for the old, indented sass syntax**

 ## Usage
 Without any additional configuration after installation, this package automatically finds all `.scss` and `.sass` files in your project, compiles them with [node-sass](https://github.com/sass/node-sass), and includes the resulting CSS in the application bundle that Meteor sends to the client.
 The files can be anywhere in your project.